How Communication Works

 Note: Even when Geode is configured to use UDP for messaging, Geode uses a TCP connection when attempting to detect failed members.
 See Failure Detection and Membership Views for more details.
 In addition, the TCP connection’s ping is not used for keep alive purposes; it is only used to detect failed members.
 See TCP/IP KeepAlive Configuration for TCP keep alive configuration.

 UDP (User Datagram Protocol) is a connectionless protocol which uses far fewer resources than TCP.
-Adding another process to the distributed system incurs little overhead for UDP messaging.
+Adding another process to the cluster incurs little overhead for UDP messaging.
 UDP on its own is not reliable however, and messages are restricted in size to 64k bytes or less, including overhead for message headers.
 Large messages must be fragmented and transmitted as multiple datagram messages.
 Consequently, UDP is slower than TCP in many cases and unusable in other cases if network traffic is unpredictable or heavily congested.

 UDP is used in Geode for both unicast and multicast messaging.
 Geode implements retransmission protocols to ensure proper delivery of messages over UDP.

 UDP unicast is the alternative to TCP for general messaging.
-UDP is more appropriate than TCP for unicast messaging when there are a large number of processes in the distributed system, the network is not congested, cached objects are small, and applications can give the cache enough processing time to read from the network.
+UDP is more appropriate than TCP for unicast messaging when there are a large number of processes in the cluster, the network is not congested, cached objects are small, and applications can give the cache enough processing time to read from the network.
 If you disable TCP, Geode uses UDP for unicast messaging.

 For each member, Geode selects a unique port for UDP unicast communication.
 You can restrict the range used for the selection by setting

 In addition to UDP port configuration, the

 membership-port-range property defines the TCP port used for failure detection.
 See the Reference for a description of the Geode property.